-We encourage all park users to clearly understand the Smart Style model.
+We encourage all park riders to clearly understand the Park Smart model.
 Be sure to check out our Safety Page for more details!

 Crested Butte Mountain Resort has three terrain parks.
 The high quality of the program can be attributed to the crew of snowmakers, cat operators and park rangers that are committed to building and maintaining features that are awesome.

-Get started in the Keystone and Painter Boy Parks.
+Get started in the Painter Boy Park.
 You will be ready to move to the Cascade Park once you have some grabs on lock, are working out some spinning maneuvers and can slide across plastic or metal without adding a hematoma to your hip.
 Ride it all.

-The PB Park is designed to offer the most user friendly features in the park system.
+The Ten Peaks Progression Park is designed to offer the most user friendly features in the park system.
+It is accessed from the Painter Boy, Gold Link and Prospect lifts.
 If you are just getting started, you will have small, simple features to learn on.
 Move over 20 feet and the next level is there for you.
-Move over again and step up to jumps that will prepare you to cross over the hill and check out the Cascade Park.
+Move over again and step up to jumps that will prepare you to cross over the hill and check out the Lower Twister and Keystone Terrain Parks.
 Also a great place to work on new tricks before taking them to larger features.
 This is usually the warmest place on the mountain and you can fuel up with a quad espresso at Ten Peaks before rolling in to the park.
-Sunshine, caffeine, and jumps.
+Sunshine, caffeine and jumps.
 What could be better?